Ying2019F/CVII_SemesterProject/README.md

 ## YOLO Usage:

 ## SSD Usage:
+#install Caffe
+details can be found on https://github.com/weiliu89/caffe

+#Train SSD
+Follow the Pascal VOC dataset format to prepare the input dataset.

+#Generate LMDB file
+1. Run create_list.sh to generate test_name_size.txt, test.txt, and trainval.txt in data/amazon/
+2. Modify labelmap_amazon.prototxt
+3. Run create_data.sh to create LMDB database and make a soft link in examples/amazon/

+#Training and evaluation
+1. Run ssd_pascal_orig.py to train the model
+2. Run score_ssd_pascal.py to evaluate the model

 # 3. Consent to forward to Amazon Robotics
 # 4. For Groups:
   * Mask-RCNN: Sophia Abraham